patrick800711/clusterfkd-poc/README.md

 ## Cleanup

 When you are done use `kind delete cluster --name klusterfkd` to delete the KinD cluster from your system.

+## Known issues

+* Rate limiting from Docker hub is causing problems with Calico pods being able to pull images and thus the lab environment won't complete